 4 Common Mistakes Made in Meal Planning

-- The meal plan isn’t documented.
-Having it on my Parade post wasn’t enough.
+- The meal plan isn't documented.
+Having it in my article I did for Parade magazine wasn't enough.
 I needed to outline exactly which meals I wanted to make for each night.
 Instead, it remained a vague “I saw some great ideas”, but they never got onto a shopping list, and never got made.

 - The meal plan is too ambitious.
 Unless you're Martha, or have a staff to assist you on life, be realistic when you create your meal plan.
 At the end of a long day, as you slump from your car to your house, wanting only to collapse on the sofa, what will you seriously have the energy, time, and interest to make for dinner?
 Organizing yourself around a meal plan doesn't mean you magically have a new life.
 It means you're respecting your existing messy life, and developing a meal plan that fits in well with it.
 So be sure to include a couple of nights (at least!) of simple, quick meals.